-John also values his pro bono work.
+John values his pro bono work.
 In one case, he persuaded an immigration court in Virginia to grant asylum to his North African client, who asserted asylum from a terrorist group.
 The federal government initially contested the asylum claim but ultimately agreed with John’s position after a hearing on the matter.

 Before joining Shook, John worked with the U.S. Attorney's Office for the Southern District of Illinois as a special assistant U.S. attorney in the Fraud and Corruption Section.
 In this position, he managed numerous criminal prosecutions and argued before the Seventh Circuit Court of Appeals.
 While pursuing his L.L.M. in national security law, John served as a law intern in the Criminal Division, Fraud Section of the U.S. Department of Justice.